Vyral/base-template/_posts/2020-09-15-what-are-the-benefits-of-a-va-loan.md

 excerpt: Here are some things everyone should know about VA loans.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Heidi+Phong/2020/What+Are+the+Benefits+of+a+VA+Loan_.mp4
-pullquote: Any lender can process a VA loan so do your research.
+pullquote: 'Any lender can process a VA loan, so do your research.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false